jthevos/cache-performance/README.md

 1. How big is a cache block?

 2. How big is the cache?
-    The cache is 256Kb as determined by experimental trial.
-The time taken accessing values above this threshold goes up noticeably.
+    The cache is around 261Kb as determined by experimental trial.
+The time taken accessing values above this threshold goes up noticeably at this size.

 3. How long does a reference to main memory take to complete?
     We accessed a very large array 1 million times with random access indices.